IBM/sms-analysis-with-wks/README.md

 ![](doc/source/images/wks/task-15-annotation-documents_completed_status.png)

-The **Task** panel will show the percentage of completion for the task.
+Press the blue "File" icon to toggle back to the **Task** panel, which will show the completion percentage for each task.

 ![](doc/source/images/wks/task-16-annotation-green-status_completed.png)